crosen188/ibm-containers-interconnect-2017/5-Zero-Downtime-with-Active-Deployment-CF.md

     b.
 In your browser, you can go to **URL** for your application.
 During the _Ramp-up_ phase, you should see the text alternate between "BROKEN" and "FIXED"

 	c.
-(Optional) You can open a new terminal and `curl` the application, to watch it change as you deploy.
+(Optional) In the lab directory you can execute `loop-curl-app.sh` and `curl` the application repeatedly, to watch it change as you deploy.
 You should see the text alternate between "BROKEN" and "FIXED" and the color changes.

-    `curl URL/index.txt`
+    `./loop-curl-app.sh URL`

  2. List the deployments of the Active Deploys service using the `cf active-deploy-list` command